Articles home page

 estin de pistis elpizomenOn [h]upostasis pragmatOn elegchos ou blepomenOn

-So, "pistis" (faith/belief) "estin" ("is" or "is being"):
+So, πιστις/"pistis" (faith/belief) εστιν/"estin" ("is" or "is being"):

-"[h]upo-stasis": [an] "under-standing" (equivalent to the corresponding compound in English, υπο, like the English prefix "hypo-," means "under" and στασις, like the English word "static," means "standing" or fixed in place, so in a non-physical sense represents something substantial, or foundational)
+υποστασις/"[h]upo-stasis": under-stand-sis, state of under-stand, [an] "under-standing" (equivalent to the corresponding compound in English, υπο, like the English prefix "hypo-," means "under" and στασις, stand-sis, state of standing, as the English word "static," means "standing" or state of being fixed in place, so in a non-physical sense represents something sub-stant-ial, or foundational)

-"elpizomenOn": of-being-expected" (verb participle, passive voice, genitive case, plural)
+ελπιζομενων/"elpizomenOn": of{being-expected}" (verb participle, passive voice, genitive case, plural)

-"elegchos": "conviction/evidence/proof" and note that this is in a formal sense, as if presented in a courtroom or an argument in formal debate
+ελεγχος/"elegchos": "conviction/evidence/proof" and note that this is in a formal sense, as if presented in a courtroom or an argument in formal debate

-"pragmatOn": "of-practices/matters" (genitive case, we get our English word "pragmatic" from the Greek, as in "practical matters")
+πραγματων/"pragmatOn": "of{practice-effects}" (genitive case, we get our English word "pragmatic" from the Greek, as in "practical matters")

-"ou": "not"
+ου/"ou": "not"

-"blepomenOn": "being-seen/observed" (verb participle, passive voice, genitive case, plural)
+βλεπομενων/"blepomenOn": "of{being-viewed/observed}" (verb participle, passive voice, genitive case, plural)

 Put another way,

-"elpizomenOn" - which you expect to happen
+ελπιζομενων - which you expect to happen

-"elegchos" - You've got conviction/evidence/proof
+ελεγχος - You've got conviction/evidence/proof

-"pragmatOn" - about practical matters
+πραγματων - about practical manifestations, matters

-"ou blepomenOn" - which are not being seen [...yet]
+ου βλεπομενων - of which are not being seen [...yet]

 That’s as literal as it gets.
 You can look that verse up in the various English Bible translations.
 My best paraphrase is that "Faith is expectation based on understanding, conviction about things in practice that you aren't seeing (yet)," and I added the "yet" because it is always about something to be achieved in the future, or that you don’t have 100% omniscient knowledge about, such as if you confidently decide to sit in a chair, expecting it to hold you up, or work for a paycheck that you don’t yet have in your hands.